ksch-workflows/backend/README.md

 ### Online tutorials

-The online tutorials for the used technologies and be found in the project wiki:
+The online tutorials for the used technologies can be found in the project wiki:

 https://github.com/ksch-workflows/backend/wiki

 ### Add license comments

-In order to add license header comments to all Java files which don't have them yet, you can call the following shell script:
+To add license header comments to all Java files which don't have them yet, you can call the following shell script:

 ```